 This is a common question we get at Ascend where we use data to help people compare ALL of their debt relief options (Ch 13 and 7, Debt Management, Debt Settlement and Debt Payoff Planning).

 The purpose of this article is to provide you 5 things to know to determine whether Chapter 13 is worth it for you.
+Take the Chapter 13 worth it calculator below to compare the cost of Chapter 13 to alternatives.

 So, you haven't gotten an answer to your question yet.
 Is a Chapter 13 bankruptcy worth it?